yitron/CHowToProgram8e/journal.md

 ## C How to Program (8th Edition) - Paul & Harvey Deitel

+### Week 02
+- Started exercises in Chapter 2.
+Stopped mid-week at section 2.5, page 81

 ### Week 01
 - Cloned the repository: [CHowToProgram](https://github.com/pdeitel/CHowToProgram8e.git)
 - Used the following compiler: